Gabacles/hackaton-fiap/README.md

 * **Axios** configured in `src/services/api.ts` with automatic token injection and Next.js rewrites to proxy `/api` requests to the backend.
 * **Teacher dashboard** (`/dashboard`) where teachers can create activities, share resources and add questions; lists existing activities and resources.
 * **Student view** (`/student`) that lists activities and resources.
 Students can start a quiz, answer questions sequentially and see progress.
 * **Login/Register page** (`/login`) with role selection (teacher/student) built with accessible forms and responsive design.
-A screenshot of the plain‑HTML version used during development is shown below【816069265251412†screenshot】.
+A screenshot of the plain‑HTML version used during development is shown below.

 ## 🚀 Quick Start